 ○ Tools are something the gleaning coordinator will need to secure either through existing budgets, fundraising or direct donations.
 Always present your cause to local business people, how can their donation be mutually beneficial? (i.e. using the business name in thanks on literature)

 The type of produce does matter; best to check with food bank coordinators before accepting large donations of produce.

 ○ Recipes can be useful.
 Keep recipes simple and try to relate less-common produce such as kale to more relatable veggies such as spinach.

 ○ Try to include common food items clients will receive at the food bank into recipes.
 Such food items typically include rice, beans, instant noodles and sometimes tortillas.

 ○ Also, keep in mind many food bank clients do not have full kitchens.
 What can be easily cooked with a hot plate or microwave? (stuffed baked potato, quesadilla, etc)

 Quantity is something to keep in mind.
 Check in often with food banks to make sure what you are giving them isn’t too much or too little.
 Typically, food banks would too prefer to have larger amounts of one product than smaller amounts of lots of things.

-Ideally, produce is distributed as soon after a glean as possible.
-This is an important consideration when deciding when to hold a glean.
-When is the next food bank day?
+Ideally, distribute produce as soon after a glean as possible.
+This is an important factor when planning a glean.
+When is food bank open?
 How ‘shelf stable’ is the produce you are harvesting?
 Tomatoes that are not overripe can sit in a cool room for days before starting to spoil, while products such as kale and salad mix are best given out directly after harvesting.

 Proper produce is a simple spreadsheet that outlines basic handling guidelines on how to care for different types of produce.
 Ideally, this information will be adapted into the distribution system so that produce can be kept as optimally fresh as possible.